GiovanniPasq/agentic-rag-for-dummies/README.md

   <em>• End-to-end Gradio interface for a complete interactive RAG pipeline</em>
 </p>

-## Why This Repo?

-While many RAG examples exist, most are simple pipelines that force a trade-off: use small chunks for search precision *or* large chunks for answer context.
-They lack the intelligence to adapt and understand conversation context.

-This repository provides a production-ready **Agentic RAG** system that combines:

-- **Hierarchical (Parent/Child) indexing** for precision and context
-- **Conversation memory** to understand follow-up questions
-- **Human-in-the-loop query clarification** to resolve ambiguous queries
-- **LangGraph-powered reasoning** that evaluates, searches, and self-corrects
-- **Provider-agnostic design** - develop with Ollama, deploy with any cloud LLM

----

 ## Overview

 This repository demonstrates how to build an **Agentic RAG (Retrieval-Augmented Generation)** system using LangGraph with minimal code.
 It implements: